Marine Birding Excursion

 Few people realise that there is a whole new world of strange and wonderful birds just a few miles off shore of Namibia's beaches.

-We depart from our offices at the Walvis Bay Waterfront at 08h00 and head out of the bay offshore in a westerly direction.
-During the two-hour ride, while sipping hot coffee and tea, we pass Pelican Point with its landmark lighthouse and 60,000 resident seals, and may encounter Bottlenose, Heaviside and Dusky dolphins, Mola, Leatherback Turtle or even a Southern Right Whale or two… We spend about two hours at 20 to 25 nautical miles offshore, where even the casual birder is bound to see a sprinkling of Cape Cormorant, Cape Gannet, White-chinned Petrel and Sooty Shearwater, Shy and Black-browed Albatrosses, with regular appearances made by Sub-Antarctic Skua, Northern and Southern Giant Petrels, Yellow-nosed Albatross, Wilson's Storm Petrel and Broad-Billed Prion.
+We depart from our offices at the Walvis Bay Waterfront at 08h30 and head out of the bay offshore in a westerly direction.
+During the two-hour ride, while sipping hot coffee and tea, we pass Pelican Point with its landmark lighthouse and 60,000 resident seals, and may encounter Bottlenose, Heaviside and Dusky dolphins, Sunfish, Leatherback Turtle or even a Southern Right Whale or two… We spend about two hours at 10 to 15 nautical miles offshore, where even the casual birder is bound to see a sprinkling of Cape Cormorant, Cape Gannet, White-chinned Petrel and Sooty Shearwater, Shy and Black-browed Albatrosses, with regular appearances made by Sub-Antarctic Skua, Northern and Southern Giant Petrels, Yellow-nosed Albatross, Wilson's Storm Petrel and Broad-Billed Prion.
 Our pelagic birding expert will point out and explain sightings.

-During our journey back to the waterfront, lunch consisting of oysters, a variety of savoury snacks and desserts, accompanied by sparkling wine, light drinks, cooldrinks and water are served.
-We arrive back at the Waterfront at 13h00.
+During our journey back to the Waterfront, we do a leisurely cruise from Pelican Point along the shore of the peninsula while serving a light lunch consisting of oysters, a variety of savoury snacks and desserts, accompanied by sparkling wine, light drinks, cooldrinks and water.
+We arrive back at the Waterfront at about 13h00.